inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01a_Linear_Interpolation.md

-01\_Linear\_Interpolation
+Linear Interpolation
 ================
-Zarni Htet (<zh938@nyu.edu>)
+Zarni Htet
 March 15, 2018

-### Imputation using Linear Interpolation
+### Introduction

-This Markdown is filling the missing data for **BMI** and **Media Exposure** data sets at asynchronous time points using linear interpolation.
-By missing data, we mean to link **subjects** across the **BMI** and **Media Exposure** data sets.
-For some **subjects** we may find that data has been collected for both BMI and Media Exposure all about at the same time points.
-On the other hand, some subjects may have BMI time points 1,2,3 but Media time points 3,5,6.
-We hope to have for the subject all the time points for both data sets at 1,2,3,5,6.
+The goal of this code file is to generate an imputed data set of **BMI** and **Media Exposure** for young children from low income families.
+The existing raw data set has been linearly interpolated to fill in the missing values for **BMI** and **Media Exposure** at missing time points.
+A sample of the raw data set along with the existing issue and one proposed method for resolution is demonstrated in the objective section below.

 ### Admnistration

 The project is supervised by Professor Marc Scott and Professor Daphna Harel.
 The data is from the Belle Lab at the Bellevue Hospital.
-More details of the project scope is in the README of the primary repository folder.
+Additional background on the project is in the *README* at the root directory of the Github repository associated with the project.

 #### R Libraries

-This code block has all the needed R libraries to run this segment of the Markdown.
+This block has all the *required* libraries for this code file.

 ``` r
 #For the dta raw files